ettoh/dmsc-visualizer/README.md

 # DMSC Visualizer
-A library to visualize orbital movements of a satellite network in 3D using [OpenGL®](https://www.khronos.org/opengl/) 3.3.\
+A library to visualize (keplerian) orbital movements of a satellite network in 3D using [OpenGL®](https://www.khronos.org/opengl/) 3.3.\
 Optimization algorithms to minimize the time needed to perform a set of scheduled intersatellite communications are implemented.
 In particular, the central mass as an obstacle and the necessary turn costs of the satellites are taken into account (algorithmic problem: *Dynamic Minimum Scan Cover*).

 ...